Teenage Mutant Ninja Turtles (NES video game): Ports

 For the ZX Spectrum port, Your Sinclair complimented the release, praising the colorful, cartoonish graphics and movesets while also criticizing the swimming level.
 A reviewer in Computer and Video Games complimented both the Amstrad CPC and Spectrum ports, declaring them "not the most ambitious of game concepts, but it's surprisingly good fun to play."

 For the Amiga and C64 releases, two reviewers in Zzap!64 found the gameplay in both versions repetitive with poor quality graphics concluding that it was "a dull game which would've sunk without trace if it didn't have the Turtles name."
 A review from Duncan Evans in Your Commodore found that the character sprites looked alright on the C64, but the sound was awful and the gameplay mediocre.
 Evans suggested the game Last Ninja 3 for a superior similar title.

 Gaksch dismissed the Amiga version with jerky scrolling, sprites and mediocre graphics and sound.
-He found the game poorly developed as it required players to flip the disk to load it several times during gameplay.
+He found the game poorly developed as it required players to swap the disk to load it several times during gameplay.
 He said while the original NES game was not brilliant, it showcased that there was a decent game originally.
 Volker Weitz of Power Play reviewed the Atari ST, Amiga and C64 versions and wrote that Imageworks releases had dull level design poor collision detection and unsightly graphics.
 He summarized that the Image Works' ports were only released to quickly cash in on the popularity of the franchise.

 In 2018, an anonymous reviewer in Retro Gamer complimented the ZX Spectrum port as a large technical accomplishment for the system.
 The review highlighted its large sprites and scrolling non-lagging animation and only lamenting that it lacked a soundtrack.